ryparker/Awesome-List/README.md

 ### Frontend development

 - 🌟 [Gatsby](https://github.com/gatsbyjs/gatsby) - Static site generator that helps you to build blazing fast, modern apps and websites with React.
+My favorite thing about Gatsby is how they let you hook into every step of the build process. **IMO Gatsby is the king of static site rendering.**
+- [NextJS](https://nextjs.org/) - NextJS can be a static site generator like Gatsby, however it lacks in image rendering features.
+Where NextJS comes up short, it makes up for with other **fantastic features like SSR, SSG, REST API server** and more.
 - [Browser Rendering Optimization](https://github.com/vasanthk/browser-rendering-optimization) - Browser rendering optimization for 60fps smoothness!
 - [Arc](https://github.com/diegohaz/arc) - React starter kit based on Atomic Design.